odpi/egeria-docs/site/docs/release-notes/roadmap.md

 ![UIs](ui-functional-detail.svg)

-- *Rich Widgets and Textual UIs* provide visualization of key element.
-They are designed for technical people operating the platform.
+- *[Hey Egeria](/user-interfaces/hey-egeria/overview)* provide command line controlled commands and visualizations for a running Egeria system.
+They are designed for technical and data professional working in the open metadata ecosystem and operating Egeria infrastructure.
+- *[Scripting commands](/guides/developer/scripting-commands/overview)* allow calls to Egeria's services from scripting languages to aid automation of governance.
-- *Brain Explorers* are cloud based websites allowing you to interact with a graph interface to visualized open metadata content.
+- *[Brain Explorers](/user-interfaces/brain-explorers/overview/)* are cloud based websites allowing you to interact with a graph interface to visualized open metadata content.
-- *Documentation site* contains comprehensive documentation on Egeria's features.
+- *[Mermaid graph visualization](user-interfaces/mermaid/overview)* for visualizing collections of related open metadata elements.

 ### Integration platform